John Griffiths (Welsh politician)

 John Griffiths (born 19 December 1956) is a Welsh Labour and Co-operative politician who previously served as Minister for Environment and Sustainable Development from 2011 to 2013.
-Griffiths has represented the constituency of Newport East in the Senedd since 1999.
+Griffiths represented the constituency of Newport East in the Senedd from 1999 until 2026.

 Education

 Griffiths studied law as a mature student at the University of Wales.

 Professional career

 Before his election to the Senedd, he was a practising solicitor (criminal law, personal injury and general civil litigation).

 Political career

 He is a former councillor on Gwent County Council and Newport CBC.
 He is a member of Labour's National Policy Forum, the Co-operative Party, Workers' Educational Association and Full Employment Forum.
 He is a committed republican, and a member of the ISTC trade union.
 Griffiths has been a Member of the Senedd for Newport East since 1999.
 His political interests include economic development, social inclusion, education and Europe.

 In the Senedd he was appointed Deputy Minister for Health and Social Care (Older People) from May 2003 until May 2007.
 In the Third Assembly was appointed Deputy Minister for Education, Culture and the Welsh Language (31 May 2007) and retained that position when the coalition government of Plaid Cymru and Labour was announced on 19 July.
 John supported Carwyn Jones in the Welsh Labour leadership contest in 2009, and went on to support Mark Drakeford in 2018.
 He was appointed Counsel General and Leader of the Legislative Programme in the Welsh Assembly in December 2009, a job previously done by First Minister Carwyn Jones.

+Griffiths stood down at the 2026 Senedd election.